magicant/yash/CONTRIBUTING.md

 ## Contributing to Command Line Argument Completion

 The scripts defining command line argument completion is located in the `share/completion` directory.
 The common functions used by the completion scripts are defined in the `INIT` file.
+See `README.md` in the `share/completion` directory for more information.

 ## Translating Messages Printed by Yash